• Skip to primary navigation

 What is Chiffon Cake?

-• Whip the egg whites properly on a medium speed.
+• Whip the egg whites properly on medium speed.
 You may use chilled egg whites which will make very fine and smooth meringue with small and strong air bubbles inside.
-Whisk until stiff peak with a tip that folds over.
-It is best to use balloon whisk in folding the egg whites.
+Whisk until stiff peaks with a tip that folds over.
+It is best to use a balloon whisk in folding the egg whites.

 • Check oven temperature: When the oven temperature is too low, the cake will not rise to its optimum height.

 • Invert the pan immediately after cooking by sitting the funnel over the neck of a bottle.
-Or, if using a tube pan, invert it over a cooling rack set a few inches off the counter top.
-I
+Or, if using a tube pan, invert it over a cooling rack and set it a few inches off the countertop.

-• Storage: Wrap the cake in plastic wrap and keep well at room temperature for about 2-3 days.
+• Wrap the cake in plastic wrap and keep it well at room temperature for about 2-3 days.
 It is best kept in an air-tight container and chilled to extend its freshness.
-Transfer to a room temperature for around 20 minutes before serving.
+Transfer to room temperature for around 20 minutes before serving.

 a slice of chiffon cake on a white dessert plate